LICE infestation have them? treatment success? prevent the COMB

 Children with curly/frizzy hair, will need 30 minutes instead of 20.

-It is a common believe that combing is less needed when you use a official lice killing shampoo, cream rinse, lotion or spray.
+It is a common believe that not so much combing is needed when you use a official lice killing shampoo, cream rinse, lotion or spray.
 Unfortunately they all offer more than they usually can deliver.
 No remedy kills all nits and there will always be lice left that are resistant to these remedies.
-These of course start to produce more resistant offspring RIVM, Downs AMR, 1999, Kristensen M et al 2006, Durand R et al 2007, Maunder 1991.
+These of course start to produce more resistant offspring (), () so comb, comb and comb ().
+Combing with and without a insecticidal remedy (proofed) () has the same result.
+British scientists even claim that combing is more effective ().

 (quote:)